unepwcmc/action-agenda/README.md

 1. `bundle install`
 2. `yarn install`
-3. `bundle exec rails db:create db:migrate rails db:seed`
+3. `bundle exec rails db:create db:migrate db:seed`
 4. `bundle exec rails s`
 5. Obtain a copy of `config/master.key` from lastpass
 6. Run `rake import:commitments`
 7. On the Commitments page, you should see a list of commitments.